hdavis-ship-it/gather-infographics/README.md

-# Gather Signal — Infographic Maker
+# Gather Signal — Infographic Builder

 A small web tool that builds on-brand Gather Signal infographics (bar, horizontal bar, line, pie, donut, area, and a big-number stat callout) and downloads them as